 Head gasket failure between the cylinder and the cooling jacket

-Engine overheats quickly because air/fuel/exhaust gasses are being pushed into the cooling system.
-Those gases are very hot and that’s why the engine overheats so quickly
+• Engine overheats quickly because very hot air/fuel/exhaust gasses are being pushed into the cooling system.
+Those hot gasses quickly overheat the coolant that’s why the engine overheats so quickly

 Head gasket failure between the cooling jacket and oil passage

-Coolant in the oil that turns the oil into a chocolate milkshake color, OR oil in the coolant.
+• Coolant in the oil that turns the oil into a chocolate milkshake color, OR you find oil in the coolant.

 Head gasket failure between the cooling jacket and oil passage and the exterior